 Cruise ships are likely to dock in Nansha Port, which is far from city center.

-A large-scale infrastructure investment will add not only two more berths, but also a big passenger terminal, with a completion date of October 2019.
+A large-scale infrastructure investment will add not only two more berths, but also a big 60.000 square-meter passenger terminal which opened in November 2019,

 Printable map to take along.

 Cruise calendar for this port.

 Guangzhou is a famous historical city.
 In ancient days, Guangzhou was the capital city for three Chinese dynasties: the Nan Yue (South Yue), the Nan Han (South Han) and the Nanming (South Ming).
 Thus it was put in the list of the 24 most famous historical cultural cities and became a tourist destination.
 You can not understand most Chinese cities deeply until you know their history.
 This is true of Guangzhou.
 Many historic sights: the Western Han Nanyue King's Tomb Museum, the Zhenhai Tower and the Sun Yat-sen Memorial Hall tell you the 2,000-year history of Guangzhou.

 To get around in the cities, one best uses a taxi or a van: They are very cheap and plentiful.
 Make sure you talk to the driver beforehand, to check his language skills.

 Start your first visit with Western Han Dynasty Nanyue King Mausoleum Museum.
 The mausoleum is the showcase of Guangzhou with a history of over 2,000 years.
 Then move on to the Five-Ram Statue in Yuexiu Park.
 The sculpture of five rams is the symbol of Guangzhou.
 It is located in Yuexiu Park, the largest urban parkland in China.